jjpal/jjpal.github.io/bank.md

 ## **Observations and Insights**

-This was not a kaggle dataset, it required a bit of filtering to clean up some of the results for the more involved queries.
-As most real-world data, the data continuously is being updated, so the details the analysis will change with later updated snapshots from the World Bank.
+This was not a Kaggle dataset, it required a bit of filtering to clean up some of the results for the more involved queries.
+As with most real-world data, the data is continuously being updated, so the details of the analysis will change with later updated snapshots from the World Bank.

-- The total transactions during this period was $1,140,120.00
+- The total transactions during this period were $1,140,120.00
-- The total transactions per country were (top 5 from 20  from output - not sorted)
+- The total transactions per country were (top 5 from 20  from the output - not sorted)

 | | country	      |  t_transactions |
 | ------------- |:-------------:| -----:|